transdigiware/blockchain/vscode-extension.md

 If you want to run your existing smart contract on a channel with application capability 2.x or higher, then you need to repackage the smart contract to the `.tar.gz` format so that it can be installed on peers running Fabric v2.x or higher images.

 ## Step three: Package a smart contract
 {: #packaging-a-smart-contract}

-You need to package a smart contract into the `.cds` format before you can install it on your {{site.data.keyword.blockchainfull_notm}} Platform network or the preconfigured Hyperledger Fabric network.
-Complete the following steps to package your smart contract:
 You need to package a smart contract before you can install it on your {{site.data.keyword.blockchainfull_notm}} Platform network or the preconfigured Hyperledger Fabric network.
 Fabric v1.4 requires smart contract packages to be in the `.cds` format, and v2.x requires the `.tar.gz` format.
 Complete the following steps to package your smart contract:

 1. Open your smart contract project in VS Code by clicking **File** and then click **Open ...**.
 You can also click **Open Workspace** if you saved your project as a workspace.
 Ensure that you have the smart contract project open in the file viewer.